Hardware-inspired Continuous Variables Quantum Optical Neural Networks: Exact classical simulation of the CV-QONN model

 \section{Exact classical simulation of the CV-QONN model}

-To classically simulate the QONN from Fig. \ref{fig:physical-qnn} using the Wick--Isserlis expansion of Eq. \eqref{perf_match}, all the Gaussian operators from the layers have to be dragged to the beginning of the circuit for the state to remain Gaussian and, afterwards, apply all the non-Gaussianity made of creation and annihilation operators.
+To classically simulate the QONN from Fig. \ref{fig:physical-qnn} using the Wick--Isserlis expansion of Eq. \eqref{perf_match}, all the Gaussian operators from the layers have to be dragged to the beginning of the circuit for the state to remain Gaussian and, afterwards, apply all the non-Gaussianity which would become a combination of creation and annihilation operators.

 This is achieved by the Bogoliubov unitary action of the general Gaussian operator $\hat G$ of the form of Eq. \eqref{general-gauss-lin-quad} over the annihilation operator \cite{ulysse2021classical}

 where $N$ is the number of optical modes of the system, $k$ is the mode the operator acts on, $\bm\delta_k \in \mathbb{C}$ is the $k$-th element of the displacement vector associated to $\hat{D}_{\bm \delta}$, and $U_{k,j}$ and $V_{k,j}$ represent entries of the Bogoliubov matrix representing $\hat Q$ as shown in Eq. \eqref{quad-gaussian-op}.